shrBadihi/ARDiff_Equiv_Checking/README.md

 The final result and time are shown in the terminal.
 Extra information from running the tools will be stored in the directory of --path1.

-You can also choose the tool, the SMT solver used in JPF-Symbc, the bound limit to unroll loops in JPF-symbc and min and max values for integers and doubles.
+You can also choose the tool, the bound limit to unroll loops in JPF-symbc and min and max values for integers and doubles.

 You can also choose the timeout in milliseconds.
 This timeout is for constraint solving in both JPF-symbc and Z3, it is not an overall timeout for the tool.